Skip to Content

 What Type of Gas to Use?

-All lawnmowers don’t use the same type of gas, and to be completely sure about the type of gas you should be using, refer to the owner’s manual.
+All lawnmowers don’t use the same type of gas, and to be entirely sure about the kind of gas you should be using, refer to the owner’s manual.
 However, some general guidelines must be followed for the gas type.

 Lawnmower engines generally use high-grade unleaded fuels and fuel-oil mixtures.
-For a home owned lawnmower, the fuel should have a minimum octane rating of 87.
+The fuel should have a minimum octane rating of 87 for a home-owned lawnmower.

 Gasoline with greater than 10% ethanol must never be used in lawnmowers.
 On the other hand, gas with above 15% MTEB is a good choice.